Bryn Haworth: Recent work

 Haworth's latest albums, released in August 2010, are One Way Ticket and Inside Out, both on Bella Music.
 One Way Ticket is a mix of 12 brand new songs and instrumentals.
 Inside Out is a compilation for prison inmates with six new songs plus half a dozen tracks from previous albums which are particularly relevant for them.
 The recordings were made between January and March 2010 at the ICC Studios in Eastbourne and were mixed in early June.
 Neil Costello is co-producer.
 Other musicians include Henry Spinetti on drums, Dave Bronze on bass, Mark Edwards on keyboards and Mal Pope on backing vocals.
 There is also a special guest appearance from well-known harmonica player Paul Jones on the title track of the One Way Ticket album.

-In January 2011, Haworth announced a short tour of smaller venues in the UK, including appearance at the Countess of Huntingdon's Connexion Conference at Hoddesdon in Hertfordshire.

 In December 2018, he uploaded the instrumental "Blue Jumper" to his YouTube channel.
 In May 2019, collaborating with filmmaker Nigel Walk, he launched his latest single and video project, "Enough is Enough", which was written in response to the My Tree Matters campaign, speaking out against the indiscriminate felling of trees.

 In September 2020 Haworth released a new album Peace & Understanding and in September 2021 another titled Ready or Not.

+In March 2024 Haworth re-recorded the song "All I Need Is a Home", originally recorded for his 1974 debut album Let the Days Go By, and produced a video, with international film director Nigel Walk, to help raise awareness of homelessness.